OpenBankProject/OBP-Onboarding-Flutter/README.md

-# hello_obp_flutter

-flutter sdk for openbankproject.com
+# OBP Onboarding in Flutter

+A flutter App to onboard users onto the OBP API using OAuth and various OBP APIs.

 ## Getting Started

-This project is a POC for using the Openbankproject api with Flutter.

 A few resources to get you started if this is your first Flutter project: